Omar-Abdo1/GSoC-2026-GeomScale-Tests/HardTest/README.md

 g_i(c, r) = a_i^T c + r ||a_i|| - b_i
 ```

-The script uses an optimization algorithm from nloptr that is suitable for this type of problem. nloptr provides several algorithms, and the one used here (MMA) gives correct results quickly
+The script uses an optimization algorithm from nloptr that is suitable for this type of problem. nloptr provides several algorithms, and the one used here (MMA) gives correct results quickly // todo

 ---